udemirezen/rtl_tool_kit/README.md

 THANKS

-Respect to all the guys that created airprobe/osmocombb and other programs related to GSM, the stuff they are creating in amazing.
+Respect to all the guys that created airprobe/osmocombb and other programs related to GSM, the stuff they are creating is amazing.